 The core SUN Community School model provides an infrastructure and relationships that act as a vehicle for delivering additional services at the school site in an efficient, effective and aligned manner.
 For this reason, a variety of services providing additional depth of support to families are layered at SUN Community School sites.
 Many of these services are provided by community partners.
 Some are contracted to the SUN Lead Agency through Multnomah County, including the Early Kindergarten Transition Program and Hunger Relief Services.
-The SUN Community School site manager is responsible for aligning and coordinating (but not directly providing) all of these services as part of his or her overarching role.
+The SUN Community School site manager is responsible for aligning and coordinating (but not directly providing) all of these services as part of their overarching role.
 Layered services are currently provided at some, but not all, SUN Community School locations.
-The locations where layered services are provided may vary from year, and is anticipated to grow over time.
-Table 6 (page 34) shows the FY19 locations of layered services.
+The locations where layered services are provided may vary from year to year, and are anticipated to grow over time.
+Table 6 (page 40) shows the FY24 locations of layered services.